openaia/doc.openaia/README.md

-# meta-ecm
+# meta-neu2-io

-Yocto BSP layer for the Edge Compute Modules.
+Yocto BSP layer for the Edgeble Neural Compute Module 2.

 This README file contains information on building and booting the meta-ecm BSP layers.